mozilla/gecko-projects/taskcluster/docs/kinds.rst

 beetmover-source
 -------------------

-Beetmover-source publishes release source This is part of release promotion.
+Beetmover-source publishes release source.
+This is part of release promotion.

 checksums-signing
 -----------------